kuhe/node-clapi/README.md

 });

-// Compile and execute hello.cpp!
+// Compile and execute hello.cpp?

 const gpp = new clapi('g++');